 - Just relax at some restaurant or cafe sipping drinks, and enjoy the quiet, calm surroundings.

 4) K.I.
-Singh Pul, Gorkha Memorial Museum, Mahendra Cave and Bat Cave (On the same day)
+Singh Pul, Gorkha Memorial Museum, Mahendra Cave, and Bat Cave (On the same day)

 K.I.
 Singh Pul and Gorkha Memorial Museum

 K.I.
-Singh Pul and Gorkha Memorial Museum lie on the way to Bat Cave.
+Singh Pul and Gorkha Memorial Museum lie on the way to the Bat Cave.
 So, it’s convenient to explore the Museum.
 Stop at the K.I.
 Singh Pul, a Seti river bridge, to view the deep Seti river gorge.
 Nearby this location lies the Gorkha Memorial Museum, a short stopover to discover the history and achievements of Gurkha regiments.

-How to reach there: You can rent cycle, motorbike or taxi.
+How to reach there: You can rent a cycle, motorbike or taxi.
 Hiring a taxi is a convenient but expensive option.
 For a cheap option, you can travel on local buses.
 If you travel on a local bus, you have to hop off at K.I.
 Singh Pul.
 Visit Seti river gorge and Gorkha Memorial Museum and again hop on another bus to Mahendra Cave.
 It will be time-consuming unless you have your own transportation means.

 To reach there, first, you have to catch a bus from Lakeside (assuming you are there) to Chipledhunga or Mahendra Pool, the main market area of Pokhara.
 Then from there, you have to exchange bus to K.I.
 Singh Pul.

 Bike/taxi: 10 minutes from the main city